uniwswap/uniwens-docs/contract-api-reference/publicresolver.md

 [Source](https://github.com/ensdomains/resolvers/blob/master/contracts/PublicResolver.sol)

-PublicResolver implements a general-purpose POWNS resolver that is suitable for most standard POWNS use-cases.
-The public resolver permits updates to POWNS records by the owner of the corresponding name.
+PublicResolver implements a general-purpose UNIWENS resolver that is suitable for most standard UNIWENS use-cases.
+The public resolver permits updates to UNIWENS records by the owner of the corresponding name.

 The public resolver implements the following EIPs: